glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 Things I have found annoying about collection tools:

  - Some tools require special dongles which is often not practical with modern global enterprises.
- - Some use netcat like functionality to talk directly from your workstation to target which triggers NIDS and
+ - Some use netcat like functionality to talk directly from your workstation to target which triggers NIDS and is blocked by NIPS
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQxNzgwNDc3NV19
+eyJoaXN0b3J5IjpbLTY0ODExNzA0Nl19
 -->